madneal/htb/Bastion/README.md

 Sysadmins: please don't transfer the entire backup file locally, the VPN to the subsidiary office is too slow.
 ```

 It does is a hint for something useful in the exploitation.
-It is inconvinient to access files by smbclient, as you cannot browse the file directly.
-So try to mount the share folder to kali:
+It is inconvenient to access files by smbclient, as you cannot browse the file directly.
+So try to mount the shared folder to kali:

 ```
 mount -t cifs //10.10.10.134/Backups -o user=guest,password= /mnt/backups